adobo-task/adobo-task.github.io/README.md

 ## How to participate?
+To gain access to the data, make submissions and check the leaderboard please join the competition [on Codabench](https://www.codabench.org/competitions/7284/).

-Information about how to join the shared task will be posted on this website and on the Google group at [adobo-task[@]googlegroups.com](mailto:adobo-task@googlegroups.com)
+Information about the shared task will also be posted on this website and on the Google group at [adobo-task[@]googlegroups.com](mailto:adobo-task@googlegroups.com)

 ## Additional info
 * [Annotation guidelines can be found here](https://adobo-task.github.io/docs/guidelines.pdf).